kenlitton/CAPSTONE-Predicting-Crime-in-Chicago/README.md

 ## Results

-The highest f-1 score reported here was 0.51 for the days labeled 1 (dangerous days) and it was accomplished by running a neural network on Ward 17 with 1 hidden layer consisting of 7 neurons.
-The script used to arrive at that number can be found under the python file labeled nn_17.py inside of the Capstone folder.

-Also, a detailed script of code laying out the pipeline construction and voting classifier assembly can be found in the file titled ward_17.py in the Capstone folder.
+The work assembled here is a first step in the design a software that offers suggestions to officers who are on patrol.
+If police officers could get smarter about where to be and when to be there, then maybe we could prevent innocent people from being needlessly battered.
+Of the five wards analyzed here, ward 17 returned the greatest f-1 score of 0.51 upon assembling a neural network with one hidden layer consisting of ten neurons.